-The Norwich Film Festival was chosen by The Metro as one of "the top UK film festivals you need to know about" in 2016.
-We are proud that the festival is continuing to attract some of the best short films in the world.
-Now it is your chance to submit to one of the top UK short film festivals.
+The Norwich Film Festival was recently chosen by The Metro as one of "the top UK film festivals you need to know about", and in 2017 became a BIFA (British Independent Film Awards) qualifying short film festival.

-The Norwich Film Festival also has an amazing array of celebrity patrons (including Stephen Fry, Tim McInnerny, Olivia Colman, Julian Jarrold, Brian Cox & John Collee) and judges (see below) who are all eager to watch the nominated films.
-Also, the wonderful people of Norwich are also committed to supporting artists of all media and have been wonderful throughout our previous years, turning up in their droves to see the best the festival has to offer.
+The Norwich Film Festival has an amazing array of celebrity patrons including Stephen Fry, Tim McInnerny, Olivia Colman, Julian Jarrold, Brian Cox & John Collee.
+We also work hard to recruit industry judges (see below) who are all eager to watch our nominated films.

 - Denise Parkinson (Director of Entertainment at the Telegraph)